nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 ``WifiHelper::SetStandard ()`` is a method to set various parameters in the Mac and Phy to standard values and some reasonable defaults.
-For example, ``SetStandard (WIFI_PHY_STANDARD_80211a)`` will set the WifiPhy to Channel 36 in the 5 GHz band, among other settings.
+For example, ``SetStandard (WIFI_PHY_STANDARD_80211a)`` will set the WifiPhy to Channel 36 in the 5 GHz band, among other settings appropriate for 802.11a.

 The following values for WifiPhyStandard are defined in ``src/wifi/model/wifi-phy-standard.h``: